 #4 Get to the point

-The most important thing about your email is the overall message or action that you want to the customer to perform.
+The most important thing about your email is the overall message or action that you want the customer to perform.
 A lot of email marketers spend too much time making their emails look pretty and actually end up crowding out the central message.

-Try to avoid burying your message in amongst too much irrelevant, flowery text.
+Try to avoid burying your message in too much irrelevant, flowery text.
 Keep it short, sweet and sharp.

 You might also get a better response rate if your email looks less like a mass-mailed newsletter, and more like an email that’s been personally typed.
 Don’t be frightened of stripping everything back and trying a plain text email, for example.

 Ideally, every email you send out should have a call to action.
 Whether that’s a big old ‘buy now’ button or a link to a great in-depth guide that your customers will want to read.
 It could even be a request for your customers to email you back or follow you on social media.

 - Don’t overload your email with calls-to-action: Ideally, you just want just one or two.
 The more calls-to-action the throw-in, the less focused your email will be and the less impressive your response rate will be